chngj/PrimePick_Electionics/README.md

 - **Social Media**: Social media is the worst performing marketing channel with it accounting for only 1.08% of grand total sales across 4 years.
 Although, social media brought in 298K USD worth of sales.

 ## Recommendations

+### Product and Brand Recommendations

+- **Computer Peripherals**: With the massive 35% of sales held by the 27IN gaming monitor, there is potential for more gaming peripherals such mice and keyboards that could fit nicely with the sale of the monitor.
+- **Discontinue Products**: Looking at the Bose headphones and the weak